Hussein-L-AlMadhachi/Active-Installer/README.md

 ```

-## one distribution or one operating system specific script
+## One distribution or one operating system specific script
 runs only when the script runs on the specified distribution you should write it in this order
 ```
 [disribution number] [script]